 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

+You can also see a dermatologist for skin cancer screening.
+A dermatologist is a doctor trained to diagnose and treat skin problems.
 The American Academy of Dermatology sponsors free SPOTme® skin cancer screenings.

-Survivors should perform skin self-exams each month to look for skin changes.
+You should perform skin self-exams each month.

 Common signs and symptoms of non-melanoma skin cancer: